Break-even Calculator

 The result shows the number of units you must sell to cover your fixed costs.
 Once you exceed this number, each additional sale contributes to profit.

-The calculator first determines contribution per unit by subtracting variable cost from selling price.
-It then divides fixed costs by this contribution to determine the break-even point in units.
+The calculator finds contribution per unit by subtracting variable cost from price, then divides fixed costs by that contribution to get break-even units.
+If contribution is zero or negative, break-even cannot be reached because each sale does not cover its variable cost.

 Example: Fixed costs £500, Price £25, Variable cost £10 → Contribution £15 → Break-even = 33.33 units